 Dr Karen Barnett – SCPN Fellow

-- Dr Sarah Nicholson is a fellow with the SCPN and post-doctoral researcher at the University of Dundee.
-After qualifying as a physiotherapist, Sarah embarked on a career in physical activity research focusing on behaviour change with stroke survivors.
-Sarah completed her PhD at the University of Edinburgh in 2017, joining the SCPN team in February 2019.
-As part of the SCPN Sarah assists in developing strategic initiatives for the network, contributes to the content and development of the newsletter as well as writing blogs and helping manage the SCPN’s social media presence.
+Dr Suzanne Zaremba is a fellow with the SCPN and lecturer in nutrition at the University of Dundee.
+Since graduating with a Masters in Public Health Nutrition, Suzanne embarked on a career in nutrition research focussing on dietary fibre, appetite and reducing body weight.
+Suzanne completed her PhD at Queen Margaret University in 2018, joining the SCPN team in March 2020.
+As part of the SCPN Suzanne assists in developing strategic initiatives for the network, contributes to the content and development of the e-digest as well as writing blogs and helping manage the SCPN’s social media presence.

 Eóin McCann is a Digital Designer and alumni of the University of Dundee’s Duncan of Jordanstone College of Art & Design.
 Eóin works tirelessly each quarter to design and collate the SCPN newsletter.